UX designers surely know a good product when they see one, right?

 #3 Field Notes

 They offer a range of different versions, but we recommend the mixed pack of 3, which includes one book each of graph, ruled, and plain paper.
 A look at their website will show you why they are a clear favorite for many designers.
-It has a nice user interface (check out this page of traditional memo book covers) and they’ve got some cool products such as limited editions, and even short story books, on offer.
+The site has a nice user interface (check out this page of traditional memo book covers) and they’ve got some cool products such as limited editions, and even short story books, on offer.

 Recommended for: mission statements, user interviews, creating personas, wireframing, project planning, note-taking (or cathartic doodling).